tytydraco/yessleep/out/A_Customer_Is_Sending_Me_Photos_Of_Missing_People.md

 I reached out to the mysterious email and pleaded with them.
 In a desperate attempt, I begged and said I would even pay money if that's what they wanted.

 The only response I got was another request for a book.
 When I opened the attachment this time, I saw a police sketch among the other missing people.

+I couldn't quite make the details out at first, but then I was sure of who it resembled.

 It was a John Doe sketch of me.